 Not quite as funny now, hey?
 A little too close to home?
 Ya, I hear ya…

-Can we agree that when you hear someone say laughter is the best medicine, they should only be suggesting it as a preventative measure?
+Can we agree that when you hear someone say laughter is the best medicine, they should only suggest it as a preventative measure?
 Hey, look, if you wanna feel better overall, set yourself up the best way you can for a chuckle.
 If you’re staring down the barrel of a real health issue, set yourself up with a doctor.
 Either way, a sense of humour will help.
 The power of laughter will help you feel better while you deal with whatever life throws at you.

 There are lots of routes we can take for some comedic distraction.
 YouTube has plenty of funny folks doing funny things.
 There are all the different streaming services with loads of comedy.
 Maybe memes are your bag for a quick chuckle or guffaw.
-I tell ya, as smart as I might like to think I have the potential to be, when it comes right down to it, watching a video of a guy taking one to the nuts, or any video with a well-placed fart and I am brought to my happy place.
+I tell ya, as smart as I might like to think I have the potential to be, when it comes right down to it, watching a video of a guy taking one to the nuts, or any video with a well-placed fart, and I am brought to my happy place.
 (Google “farting preacher,” you’re welcome.)

 But I believe there’s an even better way overall.
 Here it is, ready?
 Just go do something, anything.
 Get out there.
 Try different experiences.
 If you can make it something new, all the better.

-Have you been to the Capilano suspension bridge?
+Have you been to the Capilano Suspension Bridge?
 There’s nothing funnier than watching a group of tourists realize how high the rope bridges swing and how low their threshold for heights has just become.

 We all have our funny stories.
 The ones you crank out at the summer BBQ.
 The ones you tell in the kitchen at a house party.
 The ones that make your partner roll their eyes all the way back to the top of their ass and make an audible groan as they leave the room before you even get to the good part.
 Those ones.
-Those are our epic adventures that we’ve spun into tales that far exceed the original event.
+Those are the epic adventures that you’ve spun into tales that far exceed the original event.

 Call a friend and go for a walk